Santa Cruz Boardwalk – Wonderful Family Vacation!

 In addition to the Redwoods, there are a number of wonderful day trips in the area too.
 A couple of our favorite include the following (but pull up a map and decide what your favorite stops along this beautiful strip of coastline would be)!

-Monterey is about a 45 minute drive from Santa Cruz, and you can visit the famous aquarium there, head to the Coast Guard Pier for free seal watching, enjoy Fishermans Warf, do the 17 mile drive and much more.
+Monterey is about a 45 minute drive from Santa Cruz, and you can visit the famous aquarium there, head to the Coast Guard Pier for free seal watching, enjoy Fishermans Warf, Cannery Bay, and do the 17 mile drive and much more.
 We share lots of Things to Do in Monterey too!

-The San Francisco area is just an hour and 20 minutes away, so you could plan a day trip there too, if you are using Santa Cruz as a base camp.
+The San Francisco area is just an hour and half away, so you could plan a day trip there too, if you are using Santa Cruz as a base camp.